-The Harbour-wide coral indicator score for 2023 is 0.14, grade E, and remains largely unchanged following a period of decline since a peak score of 0.28, grade D, observed in 2017 (Figure 2).
-The decline in the harbour-wide coral indicator score reflects declines in both the Mid Harbour and Outer Harbour reporting zones.
-Coral cover across the Harbour remains at very low levels, resulting in the continued 'very poor', grade E, assessment for this sub-indicator (Table 1, Table A 2).
-Macroalgae cover has remained at high levels and assessment for this sub-indicator remains 'very poor', grade E. (Table 1, Table A 2).
-The juvenile density sub-indicator score has continued to decline and remains grade E (Table 1, A 3, Figure 8).
-The coral change sub-indicator score remained 'poor', grade D (Table 1).
+The Harbour-wide coral indicator score for 2024 is 0.14 (very poor, grade E) and remains largely unchanged following a period of decline since a peak score of 0.28 (grade D) observed in 2017 (Figure 2).
+The decline in the harbour-wide coral indicator score since 2017 reflects declines in both the Mid Harbour and Outer Harbour reporting zones.
+Coral cover across the Harbour remains at very low levels, resulting in the continued 'very poor', assessment for this sub-indicator (Table 1, Table A 2 Figure 5).
+Macroalgae cover has remained at high levels and assessment for this sub-indicator remains 'very poor' (Table 1, Table A 2).
+The juvenile density sub-indicator score has continued to decline and remains 'very poor' (Table 1, Table A 3, Figure 8).
+The coral change sub-indicator score remained 'poor' (Table 1, Figure 10).